ntblab/neuropipe-support/doc/tutorial_thirdlevel/tutorial.rst

 Analyzing a subject
 ===================

 We'll start by analyzing a single subject.
+Make sure you have created a project folder to work in (see the intro tutorial for help).

 Setting up